-NOTE 1: The default message contents in annex A are used with conditions according to scenario and UE capabilities and, in addition, Step 4 REGISTER uses conditions A1 and A31 Step 6 REGISTER uses conditions A2 and A31 Step 8 SUBSCRIBE uses condition A1 and A6.
+NOTE 1: The default message contents in annex A are used with conditions according to scenario and UE capabilities and, in addition, Step 4 REGISTER uses condition A1 Step 6 REGISTER uses conditions A2 and A17.

 NOTE 2: The procedure described in C.5 on PUBLISH requests can happen in parallel to above steps 8-11.